Duchess Marie of Mecklenburg-Schwerin: Life in Russia

 Marie lived at the Vladimir Palace situated on the Palace Embankment on the Neva River.

 Marie was famous for being one of the best hostesses in the capital.
 During the reign of her nephew Emperor Nicholas II, her Grand Ducal court was the most cosmopolitan and popular one in the capital.
 The painter Henry Jones Thaddeus recalled that she was the "ideal hostess" and that "Her Imperial Highness was the life and soul of the company, the most brilliant contributor to the general discussion."
 Meriel Buchanan attended Marie's dinner party at Vladimir Palace, and she wrote, "Here one always met only the prettiest and smartest women, the most distinguished men, the most entertaining members of the diplomatic body."

 During Alexander II's reign, Marie survived the Winter Palace explosion of February 1880.
 Revolutionaries had planted 125 pounds of dynamite in the dining room, and the Imperial family narrowly avoided death only because Alexander II had unusually gone to dinner late.
 She told painter Henry Jones Thaddeus about her experience.
-She explained that she was late to the dinner because one of her children was ill.
+She explained that she was late for dinner because one of her children was ill.
 At the palace, Alexander II delayed going to the dining room to ask about her child.
-She recalled that, "At this moment the most awful explosion rent the air.
+She recalled that, "At this moment the most awful explosion rents the air.
 The dining-room vanished from our view, and we were plunged into impenetrable darkness.
 A poisonous gas filled the room, suffocating us, as well as adding to our horror."
 She reflected that "It really seemed as if the hand of Providence had delayed the Czar’s arrival; otherwise we should have shared the same fate [as the dining room]."

 Marie was close to her father-in-law, Alexander II.
 She recalled that he was "devoted to her" and "kindness itself."
 However, she incurred his anger by refusing to accept his second wife, Catherine Dolgorukov.
 She privately criticized Alexander II for his obsession with Catherine: "The creature... seems to have him bound as in a spell, to make him deaf and blind."
-She resented him for forcing his family to accept Catherine, and she expressed her anger in a letter to the late Empress Maria's brother, Louis III, Grand Duke of Hesse and by Rhine: “The Tsar has commanded us as his subjects to be friendly with this wife; if not he would force us to it.
-You can imagine the internal conflict that agitates us all, and the perpetual struggle between feelings, duty, and external pressure.”
+She resented him for forcing his family to accept Catherine, and she expressed her anger in a letter to the late Empress Maria's brother, Louis III, Grand Duke of Hesse and by Rhine: "The Tsar has commanded us as his subjects to be friendly with this wife; if not he would force us to it.
+You can imagine the internal conflict that agitates us all, and the perpetual struggle between feelings, duty, and external pressure."